gcanti/gcanti.github.io/_posts/2014-09-15-json-api-validation-in-node.md

 - when requests are bad, you should respond with **meaningful error messages** to help your API users
 - you must **write and maintain** extensive api documentation

-In this post I'll show you how this work can be done in **a few lines of code with the bonus of providing a default client to your API users**, with the help of [tcomb-validation](https://github.com/gcanti/tcomb-validation).
+In this post I'll show you how this work can be done in **a few lines of code with the bonus of providing a contract to your API users**, with the help of [tcomb-validation](https://github.com/gcanti/tcomb-validation).

 tcomb-validation is a a general purpose JavaScript validation library based on [type combinators](https://github.com/gcanti/tcomb).